 Orecchiette with Chicken Sausage and Broccoli Rabe

-We cut calories and fat in this Italian dish by reducing the amount of pasta but bumped up the flavor by using extra-virgin olive oil, vinegar, and a generous amount of broccoli rabe.
+We cut calories in this Italian dish by reducing the amount of pasta, but bumped up the flavor by using extra-virgin olive oil, vinegar, and a generous amount of broccoli rabe.

 - Total Time:

 Source: Everyday Food, January/February 2007

 - 2 bunches (2 pounds total) broccoli rabe, cut into 1/2-inch pieces